 In case of bankruptcy proceedings, there are certain types of contracts that are generally terminated automatically under applicable substantive contract law (e.g. mandates governed by Swiss law).
 For other types of agreements, the applicable substantive contract law or the specific contract may provide for a termination right in case of bankruptcy.
 Automatic termination or termination rights are generally upheld in a Swiss bankruptcy.
 A contract which has not been terminated continues to exist as a matter of Swiss bankruptcy laws.
-If so, the receiver in bankruptcy may choose to perform the bankrupt's obligations under a so-called synallagmatic agreement (so called cherry-picking right).
+If so, the receiver in bankruptcy may choose to perform the bankrupt's obligations under a so-called synallagmatic agreement (cherry-picking right).
 If the receiver in bankruptcy decides to perform the bankrupt party's obligations to secure performance by the other party, these obligations qualify as so-called estate obligations which are satisfied in advance and in full prior to all other creditors.
 Special rules apply to long-term contracts.
-In case no cherry-picking right has been exercised by the receiver in bankruptcy, even if they are not terminated upon the opening of bankruptcy procedures, future claims arising under such long-term contracts will only be admitted to the schedule of claims if they cover the period until the next possible termination date (calculated from the opening of bankruptcy) or until the end of the fixed duration of a contract.
+In case no cherrypicking right has been exercised by the receiver in bankruptcy, even if they are not terminated upon the opening of bankruptcy procedures, future claims arising under such long-term contracts will only be admitted to the schedule of claims if they cover the period until the next possible termination date (calculated from the opening of bankruptcy) or until the end of the fixed duration of a contract.
 In addition, the cherry-picking right can be exercised for future obligations only.
 It is heavily debated under Swiss law whether an obligation of the non-affected party to perform agreements which have not been terminated and where no cherry-picking right has been exercised continues to exist.

 In composition proceedings, contractual relationships between the debtor and its counterparties generally continue to be effective during the moratorium unless terminated ex lege or based on a contractual termination right (which, again, would generally be upheld).
 For contracts which have not been terminated, the administrator has the authority to order conversion of a performance owed by the debtor into a monetary claim of corresponding value which will then become subject to the terms of the composition agreement.
+If no such conversion is ordered, non-monetary claims would generally have to be performed by the debtor.
 Furthermore, the debtor may terminate long-term contracts without respecting the contractual notice periods during the moratorium against full indemnification of the counterparty (but only as an unsecured and non-privileged insolvency claim) if the continuing existence of these contracts would jeopardise the restructuring as a whole.
 The administrator's consent is required for such a termination.
+In the absence of guidance from the courts on the interpretation of the requirements for the exercise of the statutory termination right, administrators are, however, rather reluctant to exercise such statutory termination right.